 - SMTP server.
 Provides a space for you to specify the SMTP server for outgoing messages. - SMTP port.
-Provides a space for you to specify the port number (default port for SMTP is 25) to connect to on your outgoing mail (SMTP) server.

-- "From" address.
+Provides a space for you to specify the port number (default port for SMTP is 25) to connect to on your outgoing mail (SMTP) server. - "From" address.
 Provides a space for you to specify the return address for your e-mail notification messages.
 It is recommended that you specify the e-mail address of the RMAD administrator. - SMTP server requires authentication.
 When selected, specifies that you must log on to your outgoing mail server. - User.
 Provides a space for you to specify the account name used to log on to the SMTP server. - Password.
-Provides a space for you to specify the user password. - Test Settings.
+Provides a space for you to specify the user password. - Use Secure Sockets Layer (SSL) to encrypt the connection.
+Allows you to use SSL when accessing the e-mail server. - Test Settings.
 Sends a test notification message to the address set in the "From" address text box.
 Use this button to verify that the specified e-mail notification settings are valid.